Leadership and Life Coach

 - My best friend at boarding school, Tony Wilkinson, died in a tractor accident when we were 11.

-- I was married for 21 years and had three children (now adults) and I’m a step-dad to three more.
+- I was married for 21 years and had three children and I’m a step-dad to three more (all adults now!).

 - I have completed the annual Sydney City2Surf Fun Run every year since 1971 and am known as the youngest of ‘The City2Surf Legends‘.

-- My great Great, Great Grandfather Harry Edwards was shot in the head at Gallipoli on June 20, 1915 and was evacuated by hospital ship to Malta, arriving with the Turkish bullet still lodged in his skull.
-Fortunately he survived, because without his fortitude and resilience I wouldn’t be here today.
+1915and was evacuated by hospital ship to Malta, arriving with the Turkish bullet still lodged in his skull.
+Fortunatelyhe survived,because without his fortitude and resilience I wouldn’t be here today.